DFE-Digital/architecture/capability/architecture-capability-framework.md

 # Architecture Capability Framework

-(Note - this page is being drafted)
+(Note - this page is being drafted, but we wanted to share the information we'd gathered as soon as it was available.
+If you have any comments, please contact the [Architecture team](mailto:architecture.services@education.gov.uk))

 ## Purpose
 This framework provides an outline of the roles, skills and experience that architects working within DfE have or would like to build.

 It describes the pathways into architecture and how to develop an architecture career.
 It should help also people interacting with architects understand what we do and how we do it.

-It builds on the [GOV.UK DDaT Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework), extending the various skills, levels and mastery for the DfE context.
+It builds on the [GOV.UK DDaT Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework), extending the various skills, levels and mastery for the context of DfE.

 ## The skills and experience you'll need
 In the DfE architecture team, we have a mix of Enterprise, Solution and Technical Architects, plus some more specialist architects.